What to do if your cat has hydronephrosis of the kidneys? Kidney diseases in cats and cats Multiple increase in the size of the kidneys in a cat

 Necessary treatment

-According to the veterinarian I. G. Sharabrin, the treatment of hydronephrosis in cats of the bilateral type is not effective, while the one-sided type of the disease can be cured with early diagnosis.
+According to veterinarian I. G. Sharabrin, treatment of hydronephrosis in cats of the bilateral type is not effective, while the unilateral type of the disease can be cured with early diagnosis.

 Most often, this pathology requires surgical treatment.

-As a rule, the main therapeutic measure is surgical intervention, in which the affected paired organ is completely or partially excised.
-Often, urotrostomy is performed, and in a more advanced form, the kidney is successful.
-Such a radical operation is indicated in the following cases:
+As a rule, the main therapeutic measure is surgery, in which the affected paired organ is completely or partially excised.
+A urorostomy is often performed, and in a more advanced form a kidney can be removed.
+Such radical surgery is indicated in the following cases:

 • atrophy of the renal parenchyma;